BIGGASSS/four-in-a-row/README.md

 # FOUR-IN-A-ROW

-A simple four in a row game implemented in Python.
+A simple four in a row game implemented in Python with both Player vs. Player and Player vs. Bot.

 ## Running